LoyolaChicagoCode/falgebra-explorations-scala/README.md

 Basic examples of recursive structures and behaviors based on F-algebras (see also [this introduction](https://bartoszmilewski.com/2013/06/10/understanding-f-algebras).

-These examples use Scala's higher-kinded types directly instead of relying on any third-party libraries for category theory or recursion schemes.
+For pedagogical reasons, these examples use Scala's higher-kinded types directly instead of relying on any third-party libraries for category theory or recursion schemes.

 This project also illustrates property-based testing using [ScalaCheck](https://www.scalacheck.org).